GLANCECAM 3

 years of active development

-GlanceCam 3 is the app's biggest update yet and the list of what is new and improved in the regular version is quite extensive.
+GlanceCam 4 is a major release and the list of features, new and improved, is very extensive.
 A few highlights:

 • With Out of my way, the magic trick for moving a window temporarily to grab something below it and Stay out of my way, you can achieve productivity bliss.

-• Lots of new keyboard shortcuts have been added.
+• Lots of keyboard shortcuts give you superpowers.

-• GlanceCam 3 rocks a new, stunning app icon designed by Becky Hansmeyer.
+• GlanceCam rocks a stunning app icon designed by Becky Hansmeyer.

 GlanceCam Pro

-GlanceCam Pro is a new tier introduced in version 3 and is designed for Users with advanced requirements, who have inspired and asked for its features.
+GlanceCam Pro is an optional upgrade and is designed for Users with advanced requirements, who have inspired and asked for its features.

-It is offered either as a life-time in-app purchase at $ 22.99 or as a yearly subscription at $ 8.99; both purchasing methods are available because some Users prefer one option over the other, but they all unlock the same feature set:
+It is offered either as a yearly subscription at $ 8.99 or as a life-time in-app purchase at $ 22.99; both purchasing methods are available since some Users strongly prefer one option over the other, but they all unlock the same feature set:

-• An optional Minimalistic user interface that removes everything but the video stream when the app is not actively interacted with.
+• An optional Minimalistic user interface that removes everything but the video stream.

 • The ability to force a custom aspect-ratio, for non standard streams such as horizontally compressed ones or vertical cameras.

-• A preferential channel for email support, guaranteed to GlanceCam Pro Users in less than 24 hours, Monday through Friday.
+• A preferential channel for email support, guaranteed in less than 24 hours, Monday through Friday.

-14 funny and cute custom icons to choose from, both in the new Big Sur style and in the "classic" round form (icon customisation can only be shown in the Dock while GlanceCam is running).
+14 funny and cute custom icons to choose from, both in the modern style and in the "classic" round form (icon customisation is only shown in the Dock while GlanceCam is running).

 Forget clunky web apps and plugins: